Learn the 11 things that will help successfully implement Mental Health First Aid at work

 Here are some reasons for you consider:

-Make it part of a wider mental health and wellbeing strategy that looks at not only responding and reacting but prevention, protection and recovery;
+Make it part of a wider mental health and wellbeing strategy that looks at not only responding and reacting but prevention and protection;

 Provide an informal resource for employees in distress;